Kotlin/dokka/dokka-integration-tests/gradle/README.md

 In order to update:

-* Checkout the project with the requered revision
+* Checkout the project with the required revision
     - It's some state of the `master`
 * Manually write the diff (or apply the existing one and tweak) to have the project buildable against locally published Dokka of version `for-integration-tests-SNAPSHOT`
 * `git diff > $pathToProjectInDokka/project.diff`